mamift/shakesta/README.txt

 Can view all clients, users, products, and campaigns for everyone.

+Basically admin users can do everything.

 The default "admin" user cannot delete itself, nor be deleted by anyone else.
 The "admin" user can however, change its password.

 ==== CLIENT USERS ====
 Can create new products for themselves.
-Can create new deals for their own products.
+Can create new campaigns (deals) for their own products.

 Can only view their own campaigns.
 Can only view their own products.